Lisamschuster/github-slideshow/_posts/0000-01-02-Lisamschuster.md

 layout: slide
 title: "Welcome to our Lisa's slide!"
 ---
-It's a beautiful day in the neighborhood!
+It's a awesome day in the neighborhood!
 Use the left arrow to go back!